Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 4) Skillet Philly Cheesesteak

-Serve it on hoagie rolls or eat it straight from the skillet for a lower-carb option.
-We often make extra because everyone always asks for seconds!
+We serve it on hoagie rolls or just eat it straight from the skillet if we’re feeling lazy.
+Honestly, we always make extra because people beg for seconds!

 Skillet Philly Cheesesteak Recipe